Lzhikai/SIBOOR-Voron-2.4-AUG/README.md

 - Why does the hotend lower to 150℃ before raising to the printing temperature during pre-print preparation?
   This is to prevent damage to the print bed in the event that the hot end heats up to high temperatures.

-- How can I get technical support or after-sales service?

 - Where can I download the system if mine is damaged?
   [System](https://drive.google.com/file/d/1oGNcbJPUD5zyJWyPYAsPpvsBOQSKj1cR/view?usp=sharing)